Learning Plans - Making in app template changes

 To begin, view the learning plan templates via Admin > Learning plan templates

 Click the Learning Plan name link to access to the edit area.
-This has some buttons at the top and a lower section, split into four tabs.
+This has some buttons at the top and a lower section, split into six tabs.

 Renaming, archiving or deleting the template

 If you think you might require additional templates, perhaps for specific foci, it is worth naming this template according to its intended usage.
 Use the Rename button to achieve this.
-Renaming a template will not affect any Learning Plans that are using it.
+Renaming a template will change the template name for any Learning Plans that are using it.

 You can also Archive the template.
 Archived templates are not available for any new learning plans, but any active plans will remain.
 This may be useful if you create several templates and want to tidy up, to make sure other staff use the intended template going forward.